axtcsq/IDAssignment1/README.md

 ## Features
 ### Existing Features
-* Flexboxes - Allows users to view website on different devices with different screen size.
+* Flexboxes - Allows users to view website on different devices with different screen sizes.
 * Form - Allows users to input text, select radio buttons, checkboxes and submit their response.
 * Links embedded to picture when user hovers on it - Allows users to click on the respective link that is based on the picture.
 Helps to make the website looks cleaner as well.
 * Alt text - Allows users to see a description of the image should it fail to load.